Logius-standaarden/API-Design-Rules/sections/designRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         <p>Do not put any sensitive information in URIs
+         <p>Sensitive information MUST NOT be part of URIs
          <p class="note">The term sensitive is deliberately left undefined in this document.</p>
          <p>In case of REST-API's for system to system communication on a closed network, this rule applies only when there is logging involved in systems that are not under control of the organizations involved in the exchange
       </dd>